By Ralph M. Flores

 Soon available in Spanish, translated by Patricia Padilla and Andrea Padilla

-Ralph M. Flores taught English, Chicano Studies, and Cultural Studies at Central New Mexico Community College in Albuquerque until he retired to tend his garden in Tomé in 2006.
+Ralph M. Flores taught English, Chicano Studies, Cultural Studies, and Science Fiction at Central New Mexico Community College in Albuquerque until he retired to tend his garden in Tomé in 2006.
 48HrBooks issued his posthumous collection Tales from La Perla: A Misspent Hippie Youth in 2018.